Experienced Truck Accident Lawyers in Chicago

 Get In Touch With Seidman, Margulis & Fairman, LLP Today

-If you need a Chicago truck accident attorney, you can contact us for a free consultation of your case or call (312) 781-1977.
+If you need a Chicago truck accident attorney, you can contact the injury lawyers at our law firm for a free consultation of your case or call (312) 781-1977.